Paul Sinopoli: Gangster

 In November 2001, Sinopoli together with Cameron Acorn joined the Killerbeez puppet gang.
 In late 2002, Sinopoli became a "hang-around" (the first level of a biker gang) of the Bandidos.
 In the spring of 2003, Sinopoli became a "prospect" (the second level of a biker club) with the Bandidos.
 However, Sinopoli was still so poor as to be unable to afford to attend a funeral for a murdered Bandido, Joey "Crazy Horse" Morin, who was killed in Edmonton on 30 January 2004.
 In the summer of 2004, Sinopoli tried to be promoted up to a "full patch" member, but was vetoed by the national treasurer, Luis "Chopper" Raposo who felt that Sinopoli was unfit for the promotion owing to his laziness and inability to contribute financially.

 At the age of 30, Sinopoli still lived in his parents' basement, spending his days gorging on food while watching television for hours on end.
-Sinopoli was also unable to afford his share of the joint cellphone plan with Telus as he was in $191.23 dollars in arrears.
+Sinopoli was also unable to afford his share of the joint cellphone plan with Telus as he was in $191.23 in arrears.
 Even though Sinopoli was obese, had no job, and still lived with his parents at the age of 30, he was considered attractive by many women because he wore the Bandido patch.
 Glenn "Wrong Way" Atkinson, the former Bandidos national secretary, in an interview stated: "How many guys that weigh four hundred pounds get laid that often?".
 By 2005, Sinopoli had finally became a "full patch" Bandido and the treasurer of the Toronto chapter, which placed below Raposo, the national treasurer.
 Sinopoli liked to socialize with the Bandidos as it made him feel powerful.
 For the first three months in 2005, he spent much time at their clubhouse, where he likewise he spent much time relaxing on a couch while watching television.